 28-29 June 2018OECD, Paris

-The OECD Conference on Genome Editing: Applications in Agriculture – Implications for Health, Environment and Regulation will explore the safety and regulatory considerations raised by genome edited products, with the aim to favour a coherent policy approach to facilitate innovation involving genome editing and will bring together policy makers, academia, innovators and other stakeholders involved in the topic.
+The OECD Conference on Genome Editing: Applications in Agriculture – Implications for Health, Environment and Regulation explored the safety and regulatory considerations raised by genome edited products, with the aim to favour a coherent policy approach to facilitate innovation involving genome editing and will bring together policy makers, academia, innovators and other stakeholders involved in the topic.

-The conference will be organised across three themes:
+The conference was organised across three themes:

 - applications of genome editing in agriculture – including plant and animal breeding